saltyorg/docs/docs/reference/plex-autoscan-config.md

 If you used the [scripted rclone method](rclone-manual.md), there is a script in the sb_gd repo that will make the required modifications to the stock Plex Autoscan config.

+This script is only useful if you have used the [scripted rclone method](rclone-manual.md).
+It is expecting a stock plex autoscan config file as you will have when you have completed the install.

+You will have to have completed `sb install saltbox` before using this script.

 1. Run the script

     ```